Click here for a printable version.

 If you have received a visa number, you have to submit a new visa application if your project of sponsorship undergoes a substantial modification between the moment of submitting the visa application and the beginning of the scientific event (art.
 22.1 of the Code of Ethics).

-In this case a new visa application may be submitted at the latest the 6th working day prior to the day the event starts (art.
-17.4 of the Code of Ethics).
+In this case a new visa application may be submitted at the latest the 6th or 2nd working day prior to the day the event starts (art.
+17.4 and 17.5 of the Code of Ethics).

 In general is considered as substantial every modification of which we can reasonably presume that the Visa office should take it into consideration in order to take a decision with full knowledge of the case.